 Skip to main content

-For Hugh Whitehouse, the only way to tackle winter in Tasmania is to mussel your way through it.
+For Hugh Whitehouse, the only way to tackle winter in Tasmania is to mussel his way through it with hearty seafood.

-The former executive chef at famed luxury hotel Saffire Freycinet now cultivates his passion for ocean-to-dish produce at Freycinet Marine Farm and Fishers of Freycinet.
-Find these culinary havens on the sunny east coast near Freycinet National Park: a natural playground of pink-granite mountains, hemmed by turquoise bays and white sands.
+The former executive chef at famed luxury hotel Saffire Freycinet now cultivates his passion for ocean-to-dish produce at Freycinet Marine Farm in Coles Bay and Fishers of Freycinet at Devil’s Corner Cellar Door.
+Find these culinary havens on the sunny east coast near Freycinet National Park: a pristine playground of pink-granite mountains, hemmed by turquoise bays and white sands.

 “I think it’s really quite rare as a chef that you actually also have a farm that sits with your business,” Whitehouse says of Freycinet Marine Farm, “so the idea of getting fresh oysters and mussels daily from these pristine waters is pretty special.”